VP debate to feature plexiglass barriers to increase safety

 Extra precautions taken in the debate hall will not be sufficient, she said.

 “It’s not necessarily how many feet away [Pence] is from Kamala Harris,” Walensky said.
-“The fact is he’s going to drive somewhere, fly somewhere.
+“The fact is, he’s going to drive somewhere, fly somewhere.
 There’s a whole cascade of people that he could be exposing for him to show up on that stage.
 When they say quarantine, they mean stay at home and don’t be out and about.”

-Pence aides say he does not need to quarantine because he has not been in close proximity to Trump.
+Pence aides say he does not need to quarantine because he has not been close to Trump.

 Joshua M. Sharfstein, a vice dean at the Johns Hopkins Bloomberg School of Public Health, said the debate’s organizers should make sure the federal guidelines are enforced.

 “There’s CDC guidance on this.
 The advice that’s being given all around the country is stay home for two weeks.
 He should stay home for two weeks.
 It’s not that complicated,” Sharfstein said.

 “The vice-presidential debate is important,” Sharfstein added.
 “Just do it virtually.”